Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics

 To apply \emph{ESP} fruitfully to classical cases, it will help to strengthen the principle.
 The stronger version of \emph{ESP} is not concise when stated precisely (below), but the basic idea is simple: Not only should it be irrelevant what's going on outside of the subsystems in $\mathcal{S}$, it also should be irrelevant where in spacetime each subsystem in $\mathcal{S}$ is located.
 Consider again \textsc{Duplicating Dr. Evil}.
 It seems irrelevant where the philosophers decide to build the replica of the lab.
 They could make it in America or Japan or on Mars.
 The choice shouldn't affect the probability that Dr. Evil assigns to being on the moon.
 Perhaps more controversially, we believe it is irrelevant \emph{when} they build the replica.
 Suppose they tell Dr. Evil that they are scanning his lab now and will (unstoppably) make the replica next week.
 In such a case, Dr. Evil should start to wonder whether he's mistaken about the date.
-Further, we believe his doubts about being on the moon should not be mitigated by the temporal separation between himself and the replica.\footnote{Thus concerns about Boltzmann brains arising during the heat death of the universe are not lessened by the fact that it will be a long time before they start to crop up.} \begin{description} \item[Strong ESP] Suppose that universe $U$ contains within it a set of subsystems $\mathcal{S}$ such that every agent in an internally qualitatively identical state to agent $A$ is located in some subsystem which is an element of $\mathcal{S}=\{X,Y,...\}$.
+Further, we believe his doubts about being on the moon should not be mitigated by the temporal separation between himself and the replica. \begin{description} \item[Strong ESP] Suppose that universe $U$ contains within it a set of subsystems $\mathcal{S}$ such that every agent in an internally qualitatively identical state to agent $A$ is located in some subsystem which is an element of $\mathcal{S}=\{X,Y,...\}$.